 We are a developmental stage medical device company focused on the development of medical devices that manipulate tissues for endoscopic and minimally invasive surgery for the treatment of obesity, gastroesophageal reflux disease ("GERD"), Barrett's Esophagus, esophageal obstructions, upper gastrointestinal bleeding, hernia formation and other intraperitoneal abnormalities.
-We have utilized our expertise in intraperitoneal surgery to test certain of our devices in in vivo and ex vivo animal trials and ex vivo human trials, and with certain products, in limited in vivo human trials, and we intend to rapidly, efficiently and safely move into clinical trials for our devices that are utilized in surgery for the treatment of obesity, GERD and esophageal obstructions and for the treatment and diagnosis of Barrett's Esophagus.
-Clinical trials for certain product candidates are anticipated to begin in 2008.

 On September 4, 2007, we completed the acquisition of SafeStitch LLC pursuant to a Share Transfer, Exchange and Contribution Agreement, dated as of July 25, 2007 (referred to as the "Share Exchange Agreement"), by and among us, SafeStitch LLC and the members of SafeStitch LLC.
-At the closing of the transaction contemplated by the Share Exchange Agreement (the "Share Exchange"), we issued an aggregate of 11,256,369 shares of our common stock to the former members of SafeStitch LLC in exchange for all of their membership interests in SafeStitch LLC.
-We also granted warrants to purchase a total of 805,521 shares of our common stock to The Frost Group, LLC and Jeffrey G. Spragens in connection with a line of credit of up to \$4 million that was provided to us simultaneously with the closing by The Frost Group, LLC and Jeffrey G. Spragens.
-The warrants have a ten year term and an assumed exercise price of \$0.25 per share of common stock.
-Dr. Phillip Frost has a controlling interest in The Frost Group, LLC and is the largest beneficial holder of our common stock.
-Dr. Jane Hsiao and Steven D. Rubin, two of our directors, are also members of The Frost Group, LLC.
+At the closing of the transaction contemplated by the Share Exchange Agreement (the "Share Exchange"), we issued an aggregate of 11,256,369 shares of our Common Stock to the former members of SafeStitch LLC in exchange for all of their membership interests in SafeStitch LLC.
+We also granted warrants to purchase a total of 805,521 shares of our Common Stock to the Frost Group and Jeffrey G. Spragens in connection with a line of credit of up to \$4 million that was provided to us simultaneously with the closing by the Frost Group and Mr. Spragens.
+The warrants have a ten year term and an assumed exercise price of \$0.25 per share of Common Stock.
+Dr. Phillip Frost has a controlling interest in the Frost Group and is the largest beneficial holder of our Common Stock.
+Dr. Jane Hsiao and Steven D. Rubin, two of our directors, are also members of the Frost Group.
 Jeffrey G. Spragens is our Chief Executive Officer and President and a director.
 Frost Gamma Investments Trust, Dr. Phillip Frost, Dr. Jane Hsiao, Steven D. Rubin and Jeffrey G. Spragens were also beneficial owners of membership interests in SafeStitch LLC.
 We incurred customary acquisition related costs in connection with the Share Exchange.

 In January 2008, we changed our name from Cellular Technical Services Company, Inc. to SafeStitch Medical, Inc., and, on February 11, 2008, our trading symbol on the OTCBB changed from "CTSC" to "SFES".
-We intend to apply for the listing of our common stock on the American Stock Exchange during our 2008 fiscal year.
+In May 2008, we issued an aggregate of 1,861,505 shares of our Common Stock in a private placement for net proceeds of approximately \$4.0 million.
+We intend to apply for the listing of our Common Stock on the American Stock Exchange at such time as we meet the initial listing requirements set by the exchange.